vysh675/spellingmistakecorrector/README.md

 # spellingmistakecorrector
-This will correct the spelling mistakes of the text
+This will correct the spelling mistakes of the text.